We were walking to the garage to get the car and drive back to Saranac Lake, when Ann suddenly turned to face me.

 Not only did we have no interest in a time-share, it turned out that the only time slot still open for the presentation was during the Good Friday Mass that was one of the services we were going to New York to attend.
 I let telephone lady know that Caveat International should buckle up for a Federal Trade Commission investigation, and she was part of a scam, perhaps a criminal enterprise, and she should get an honest job.
 I considered invoking the Racketeer Influenced and Corrupt Organizations Act, but I thought that might be a little over the top.

-Judging from her composed response, I guessed that it was not the first time she’d heard words to that effect.
+Judging from her composed response, I guessed that it was not the first time she’d heard such words.
 Anyway, she probably had no idea what the FTC or RICO were.
 Mostly, though, I think she was just battle hardened and didn’t care whether we were happy or unhappy.
 Her final words to me were, “have a nice day,” but I don’t think she meant it.

 I considered accepting the penalty of several hundred dollars and passing on the deal.
 Not for long, though.
 I rarely get an opportunity to earn several hundred dollars for sitting in a room for two hours.